toradex/moses/clients/python/docs/DevicesApi.md

 # **device_current_ip**
 > str device_current_ip(device_id)

-returns current ip of the device
+Get current ip of the device

-Returns current ip of the device using local DNS and mDNS
+Return current ip of the device using local DNS and mDNS

 ### Example